Hadith terminology: Muḍṭarib

 Mudtarib (مضطرب, Muḍṭarib; meaning: shaky) – According to Ibn Kathir, if reporters disagree about a particular shaikh, or about some other points in the isnād or the matn, in such a way that none of the opinions can be preferred over the others, and thus there is irreconcilable uncertainty, such a hadith is called muḍṭarib.

 An example is the following hadith attributed to Abu Bakr:

 "O Messenger of Allah!
 I see you getting older?"
 He (may Allah bless him and grant him peace) replied, "What made me old are Surah Hud and its sister surahs."

 The hadith scholar Al-Daraqutni commented: "This is an example of a muḍṭarib hadith.
 It is reported through Abu Ishaq, but as many as ten different opinions are held regarding this isnād.
 Some report it as mursal, others as muttasil; some take it as a narration of Abu Bakr, others as one of Sa'd or ʻA'ishah.
 Since all these reports are comparable in weight, it is difficult to prefer one above another.
 Hence, the hadith is termed as muḍṭarib."

 Mawḍūʻ

 A hadith that is mawḍūʻ (موضوع) is one determined to be fabricated and cannot be attributed to its origin.
-Al-Dhahabi defines mawḍūʻ as a hadith of which the text contradicts established norms of the Prophet's sayings or of which the reporters include a liar.
+Al-Dhahabi defines mawḍūʻ as a hadith of which the text contradicts established norms of Muhammad's sayings or of which the reporters include a liar.